vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/formats.md

 Vale Server is "syntax aware," which means that it's capable of both applying rules to and ignoring certain sections of text.
 This functionality is implemented through a *scoping* system.
-A scope (i.e., a particular section of text) is specified through a *selector* such as `paragraph.rst`, which indicates that the rule applies to all paragraphs in reStructuredText files.
+A scope is specified through a *selector* such as `paragraph.rst`, which indicates that the rule applies to all paragraphs in reStructuredText files.
 Here are a few examples: